nimzoking/bookstore/readme.md

 # Commencing again from Chapter 8

-Need to look at updating Django to 2.2.4 due to vulnerabilities Note - issue with Secret Key if is contains "$"
+Need to look at updating Django to 2.2.4 due to vulnerabilities - need to update docker images Note - issue with Secret Key if is contains "$"

 Chapter 8 - complete
 Chapter 9 - complete - need to sign up for e-mail, and configure to use e-mail back end.
-Chapter 10 - complete - uuid option is useful to know Chapter 11 - complete - need to explore more use of Bootstrap content to jazz up the look & feel
+Chapter 10 - complete - uuid option is useful to know Chapter 11 - complete - need to explore more use of Bootstrap content to jazz up the look & feel Chapter 12 - pretty basic model for upload and storage of files Chapter 13 - simple example of using Django customer permissions Chapter 14 - adding Stripe -